davenkin/andy-springboot-sample/ADRs/009_event_consuming.md

 - `SpringKafkaEventListener` passes the event to [EventConsumer](../src/main/java/deviceet/common/event/consume/EventConsumer.java). `EventConsumer` is agnostic to messaging middlewares and it manages all handlers.
-The below code uses `consumeDomainEvent(DomainEvent event)` to handle domain events.
+The below code uses `consumeDomainEvent(DomainEvent event)` to handle Domain Events.
 If you are also consuming other types of events from other external systems, you may add more methods in addition to `consumeDomainEvent()` like `consumeXxxEvent(XxxEvent event)`

 ```java